 Appendix B: Issues in linking commuting zone data from “intergenerational mobility statistics and selected covariates by county” and unionization data from Unionstats.org

 There are problems in linking the geographic area incomes from the tax data and the geographic union densities from the Unionstats.org data.
 The average parent and offspring income data relate to counties and commuting zones (CZ), which are themselves collections of counties.
-The union data are available on the MSA level, which are also collections of counties (except in New England, as described below).
-Our geographic analysis takes place on the CZ level.
-The primary advantage of CZs over MSAs is that the CZ file of Chetty et al. comes with state IDs, which allows us to use standard errors clustered at the state level to control for geographic and state-specific correlations.
-Both CZs and MSAs often cross state boundaries (the Washington, DC MSA and CZ cover the District of Columbia, Maryland, and Virginia), but the MSAs do not have state IDs and thus we cannot use state clustered standard errors.
-We assign to each county the union density of the MSA to which it belongs and then combine these estimates into CZs, dropping counties that are not part of MSAs since we do not have union data for them.
-But we do not believe this is a serious problem: the correlation between the mobility estimates of our limited CZs and the whole CZs is .94.
-Additionally, we reconstruct the covariates so that they only include counties for which we have union data.
+The union data are available on the metropolitan statistical area (MSA) level, which are also collections of counties (except in New England, as described below).
+The geographic analysis takes place on the CZ level.
+The primary advantage of CZs over MSAs is that the CZ file of Chetty et al. comes with state IDs, which allows for use of standard errors clustered at the state level to control for geographic and state-specific correlations.
+Both CZs and MSAs often cross state boundaries (the Washington, DC MSA and CZ cover the District of Columbia, Maryland, and Virginia), but the MSAs do not have state IDs and thus state clustered standard errors cannot be used.
+Each county is assigned the union density of the MSA to which it belongs and these estimates are combined into CZs, dropping counties that are not part of MSAs since there is no union data for them.
+The correlation between the mobility estimates of the limited CZs and the whole CZs is .94, leading to the belief that this is not a serious problem.
+Additionally, the covariates are constructed so that they only include counties for which there is union data.

-Another problem in forming our mobility/unionization area data set is that the unionization data for the New England states differs from that for the rest of the country.
+Another problem in forming this mobility/unionization area data set is that the unionization data for the New England states differs from that for the rest of the country.
 Instead of MSAs (which are collections of entire counties), they are New England City and Town Areas (NECTAs), which are collections of towns.
 Thus, counties can belong to multiple MSAs.
-Fairfield County, CT, for example, belongs to the Danbury, Stamford-Norwalk, and Bridgeport NECTAs.
-To deal with this problem, we take the average of the union densities of the NECTAs to which each county belongs from UnionStats.com, weighted by the portion of their 2000 population that lived in each NECTA.
-For Fairfield County, CT, for example, we average the union densities of Danbury (17.5%), Stamford-Norwalk (10.7%), and Bridgeport (15.9%) weighted by each of their 2000 populations (183,303, 353,556, and 345,708 respectively).
-This produces an estimated union density of 14.15% for Fairfield County.
-We then merge these county-level union estimates with county-level income estimates and other covariates, and collapse them into CZs based on counties.
+Fairfield County, Connecticut, for example, belongs to the Danbury, Stamford-Norwalk, and Bridgeport NECTAs.
+To deal with this problem, the average is taken of the union densities of the NECTAs to which each county belongs from UnionStats.com, weighted by the portion of their 2000 population that lived in each NECTA.
+For Fairfield County, Connecticut, for example, the union densities of Danbury (17.5 percent), Stamford-Norwalk (10.7 percent), and Bridgeport (15.9 percent) are averaged weighted by each of their 2000 populations (183,303, 353,556, and 345,708 respectively).
+This produces an estimated union density of 14.15 percent for Fairfield County.
+These county-level union estimates are then merged with county-level income estimates and other covariates, and collapsedinto CZs based on counties.

-Finally, because we do not have union data outside of MSAs, our analysis does not apply to rural areas.
-The total population of our CZs in 2000 was 207 million compared to a US population in 2000 of 282 million).
-While it may make sense to treat rural areas differently than MSAs, there is no way to obtain unionization rates for rural areas to see whether our results do/not hold for them.
+Finally, because there is no union data outside of MSAs, the analysis does not apply to rural areas.
+The total population of the CZs in 2000 was 207 million compared to a U.S. population in 2000 of 282 million.
+While it may make sense to treat rural areas differently than MSAs, there is no way to obtain unionization rates for rural areas to see whether the results do or do not hold for them.

 Appendix C: Summary statistics from the regional data from